We Welcome You

 All candidates will be considered without regard to any non-merit reason such as race, color, religion, sex, age, national origin, lawful political affiliation, marital status, disability, sexual orientation, protected genetic information, parental status, membership in an employee organization, or other non-merit factors.

-Any employee or applicant who believes he or she has been subject to discrimination or retaliation should contact our Equal Employment Opportunity & Diversity Office at (304) 480-6527 or, as appropriate, the Office of Special Counsel at (202) 254-3600 or the Merit Systems Protection Board at (202) 653-7200.
+Any employee or applicant who believes he or she has been subject to discrimination or retaliation, should contact the Equal Employment Opportunity and Diversity Office (EEOD) at (304) 480-6527, or as appropriate, the Office of Special Counsel at (202) 804-7000, or the Merit Systems Protection Board at (202) 653-7200.
+I urge each of you to report harassment allegations to your supervisor, EEOD, or the Workforce Relations Branch at (304) 480-8259.

 EEO Complaint Procedures & Contacts